-Benjamin Chemel, of the Northern Rockies Conservation Cooperative, contributed substantially to the initial development and testing of this protocol.
-NEON Field Ecologists have been invaluable with respect to subsequent revision and refinement.
+We acknowledge Benjamin Chemel, of the Northern Rockies Conservation Cooperative, who contributed substantially to the initial development and testing of this protocol.
+Greg Chapman developed liana measurement rules in Appendix G, and additional NEON Field Ecologists have been invaluable with respect to revision and refinement of all aspects of the protocol.